The True Meaning of Procrastination

 Is procrastination a good thing?

-I just finished doing a TV interview on Al Jazeera's the Riz Khan show, and that was one of the questions I and co-panelist Professor George Ainslie were asked.
-Dr. Ainslie's 1992 book, Picoeconomics, essentially kick started both the behavioral revolution that is presently happening in economics as well as my own research into procrastination.
-When I discovered the book in the late 1990s, I read it cover-to-cover - twice.
+I just finished doing a TV interview on Al Jazeera's Riz Khan show, and that was one of the questions I and co-panelist Professor George Ainslie were asked.
+Dr. Ainslie's 1992 book, Picoeconomics, essentially kick-started both the behavioral revolution that is presently happening in economics as well as my own research into procrastination.
+When I discovered the book in the late 1990s, I read it cover-to-cover — twice.
 It ultimately helped inspire my own book.

 Dr. Samuel Johnson, who wrote the first comprehensive English dictionary, had procrastination defined as "delay" and some still maintain this definition.
 The Free Dictionary, for instance, maintains it is "slowness as a consequence of not getting around to it."